WrestleMania 36: Raw

 The following night's episode of Raw showed the "hidden WrestleMania main event", in which Drew McIntyre retained the WWE Championship over Big Show roughly 25 minutes after McIntyre had defeated Brock Lesnar to win the title.

 Raw Women's Champion Becky Lynch praised Shayna Baszler regarding their WrestleMania match and stated that Baszler knew where to find her if she wanted to face off again.
 The following week, Baszler won her qualifying match to compete in the women's Money in the Bank ladder match.

 Raw Tag Team Champions The Street Profits (Angelo Dawkins and Montez Ford) faced Austin Theory and Angel Garza (accompanied by Zelina Vega) in a rematch for the titles where the champions retained once again, though by disqualification, thanks to Vega.
 Bianca Belair again came out after the match, and challenged Vega to a match which ended in a no-contest.
 A six-person mixed tag team match ensued with The Street Profits and Belair defeating Theory, Garza, and Vega.

 Charlotte Flair boasted about defeating Rhea Ripley and becoming a two-time NXT Women's Champion, though said that Ripley was "okay".
 Ripley returned on the May 6 episode of NXT to save Io Shirai from a post-match beat down after Flair had retained the title against Shirai due to disqualification.
 This ultimately set up a triple threat match between the three women at TakeOver: In Your House.

 On the April 13 episode, Seth Rollins stated that by losing to Kevin Owens at WrestleMania, he had been crucified and now he had truly risen (buying into his "Monday Night Messiah" gimmick).
 He later attacked WWE Champion Drew McIntyre following the latter's match with Andrade.
 He subsequently set up a title match for Money in the Bank.

 On the May 11 episode of Raw, both Edge and Randy Orton made their first post-WrestleMania appearances.
 Orton stated that at WrestleMania, the better man won but questioned whether or not the better wrestler had actually won.
 Noting that the Royal Rumble and Last Man Standing matches were non-traditional matches, Orton challenged Edge to a normal singles match at Backlash, which Orton won.
 During the match, Edge legitimately tore his triceps.
-Edge later recovered from his triceps tear and returned at the 2021 Royal Rumble, where he and Orton entered at number one and two, respectively.
+After recovering from his triceps tear, Edge returned at the 2021 Royal Rumble, where he and Orton entered at number one and two, respectively.
 The two brawled at ringside, and Edge injured Orton's leg, taking Orton out for the majority of the match.
-Orton returned in the closing moments of the match where he attempted to eliminate Edge.However, Edge countered and eliminated Orton to win the men's Royal Rumble match.
+Orton returned in the closing moments of the match where he attempted to eliminate Edge, however, Edge countered and eliminated Orton to win the men's Royal Rumble match.
 Orton then faced Edge in a rubber match the following night on Raw, where thanks to a distraction by Alexa Bliss (as part of a storyline between Orton, Bliss, and "The Fiend" Bray Wyatt), Edge defeated Orton, putting an end to their rivalry.